 - This mix will last for several months if stored in an airtight container, in a cool, dry place.

 - Traditionally panch phoran is made with celery seeds.
-Replace the celery seeds with mustard seeds if you cannot get them.
+Replace the celery seeds with brown mustard seeds if you cannot get them.